andersengqvist/rpic/docs/setup.md

 # Change hostname
 Change to a static ip address for each node.
 This will make it easier to ssh to the different nodes, and to run Ansible.
+Log in to the router and assign a static ip to each rpi.
 See router documentation on how to do that.

 Change the hostname of each RPi.